RichardNeat/fun-review-day-pip/README.md

 ## Submitting your work

 At the end of each section please push your work up to github and send us a link to your repo.
-This can be done via the `/nchelp pr` slack command.
-Paste a link to your repo into the form and carry on with the next section.
+This can be done via the `/nchelp review` slack command.
+Leave a comment in the form letting us know which section you've completed and add a link to your repo.
+Your repo url will be of the form `https://github.com/yourGithubUserName/fun-review-day`.
+You can copy this from the address bar in your browser or run `git remote -v` in the terminal.

+**tip** If you forgot to fork and cloned the Northcoders repo directly you can fork it afterwards and then change the remote by running `git remote set-url origin your_repo_link_here`.

 ## Section 1 At-The-Zoo (Array Methods)